 - previous treatment for dysplasia (abnormal cells on the cervix, vagina and vulva)

-- prenatal exposure to the synthetic hormone DES.
-(This has not been prescribed since 1971.)
+- prenatal exposure to the synthetic hormone DES which can cause vaginal adenosis.
+(This has not been prescribed since 1971)

-- vaginal adenosis, whereby cells that should be confined to the internal cervix lining (endocervix) are also found on the vaginal walls (almost all ‘DES daughters’ have vaginal adenosis).
+- vaginal adenosis, whereby cells that should be confined to the internal cervix lining (endocervix) are also found on the vaginal walls.

 Some research suggests that using a pessary to treat a prolapsed uterus may, over time, irritate the vagina and potentially cause vaginal cell changes.